ABOUT US

 OUR ‘OHANA

-Patricia (she/her) is a Filipino breast cancer survivor with a heart for service.
-She brings experience in government and healthcare, along with over 20 years of nonprofit work in both volunteering and leadership, including serving as a pastor/ordained minister.
-Patricia manages a dog care business, works at a nonprofit church, and serves as the Executive Director of Ililani Foundation.
-She loves spending time with her loved ones and dogs, exploring the outdoors, and getting lost in a good book.
+Patricia (she/her) is a Filipino breast cancer survivor with a background in business and over 20 years of experience serving and leading in nonprofit church organizations, including being an ordained pastor.
+She works at a nonprofit church, runs a dog walking business, and serves as the Executive Director of Ililani Foundation.
+Patricia loves spending time with her loved ones and her dogs, exploring the outdoors, and getting lost in a good book.

-John (he/him) is Kānaka Maoli (Native Hawaiian), born and raised in Hawai‘i - these islands he proudly calls home.
-He is an educator and professional musician with 25+ years of experience.
-He has served in nonprofit church environments with 30 years of experience including volunteering, leading, being a board member, elder, pastor/ordained minister.
-A jazz enthusiast and multi-instrumentalist, he’s also a proud 49ers fan and is the President of our Board of Directors.
+John (he/him) is Kānaka Maoli, (Native Hawaiian), born and raised in Hawai‘i - the islands he proudly calls home.
+He is an educator, professional musician, and longtime nonprofit church leader with 30 years of experience (volunteering, being a board member/elder, and an ordained pastor).
+A jazz enthusiast, multi-instrumentalist, and proud 49ers fan, John serves as the President of our Board of Directors.

 OUR TEAM